HypertensionAtenolol coupons

 50MG30 Tablets$4.18$0.14

-It's important not to discontinue this medication without first consulting your healthcare provider, as stopping abruptly can worsen certain medical conditions.
-There have been instances where individuals who suddenly ceased taking similar medications experienced chest pain, heart attacks, or irregular heartbeats.
-If your healthcare provider determines that you should stop using this medication, they may advise you to gradually reduce the dose over one to two weeks.
-During this tapering period, it is advisable to limit physical activity temporarily to reduce heart strain.
-Seek immediate medical assistance if you experience symptoms such as chest pain, pressure, pain radiating to the jaw, neck, or arm, unusual sweating, difficulty breathing, or a rapid or irregular heartbeat.
+• Do not discontinue the medication abruptly: Stopping this drug suddenly may worsen conditions such as chest pain, heart attack, or irregular heartbeat.
+Consult your doctor if you need to stop using this medication; they will guide you on how to gradually reduce your dosage over 1 to 2 weeks.
+During this period, limit physical activity to reduce heart strain.
+Seek immediate medical help if you experience chest pain, pressure, pain radiating to the jaw, neck, or arm, unusual sweating, difficulty breathing, or a rapid or irregular heartbeat.

 Atenolol Side Effects